Elizabeth Hurley Blasted By Haters For Cleavage-Baring Dress At Son’s 16th Bday

 One Instagram user followed suit, writing, “Let the haters HATE.. don’t let them stop you from being you…. they are all just jealous because you can pull it off…. lol”.

 Hurley is known for her sultry Instagram posts and revealing bikini photos online.
-However, her IG page isn’t a platform for Hurley to brag.
+However, her IG page isn’t a platform for her to brag.
 “It’s not just a mad ego trip,” Hurley told Yahoo Lifestyle of her Instagram last month [March 2018].
 “It’s not just me going nuts on holiday.
 It’s a business.
 If I didn’t have my own bikini line, I probably wouldn’t be posting pictures of myself in a bikini.”

 In fact, Hurley is a strong proponent of body positivity.
 “There has been such a big movement in the last few years, which I think is such a positive one.
 That not everybody has to be 24 and 90 pounds,” Hurley explained.
 “People are feeling much more comfortable with their own body shape, with their own body type, and I think that’s a really great thing.
 At any age, it’s fantastic.”